AFLplusplus/LibAFL/docs/src/getting_started/crates.md

 This is a library that provides some utils to wrap compilers and create source level fuzzers.

 At the moment, only the Clang compiler is supported.

+### libafl_frida

+This library bridges libafl with Frida as instrumentation backend.

+With this crate you can instrument targets on Linux/macOS/Windows/Android for coverage collection.

+The CmpLog and AddressSanitizer instrumentation and runtimes are currently supported only for ARM64.

+### libafl_qemu

+This library bridges libafl with QEMU user-mode to fuzz ELF binaries.

+It works on Linux and can collect edge coverage withotu collisions.